The Research to Accelerate Cures and Equity (RACE) for Children Act went into effect on August 18, 2020 and impacts pediatric cancer drug development.

 Let’s consider the lung cancer example again—the cancer cells in adult lung cancer may use the same process to grow as a cancer that originates in a different part of a child’s body.
 Because a cancer drug can target a single or small number of these processes (ie its MoA), a drug that can treat an adult’s lung cancer may treat an entirely different type of cancer in children, such as leukemia or brain cancer.

-Sponsors will need to explore different, innovative ways to conduct trials with fewer patients, while limiting costs and considering the use of real world data.
+Sponsors need to explore different, innovative ways to conduct trials with fewer patients, while limiting costs and considering the use of real world data.

 Even if a sponsor’s NDA/BLA submission is expected to occur before the August 18, 2020 cutoff date for RACE, the FDA recommends submission of an agreed iPSP.
 Depending on the ultimate submission date and if there’s a relevant molecular target for pediatric cancer, an iPSP may be required.
 Being prepared will help to ensure no additional delays.